 Lifecycle and diet: Moles live almost their entire three-year lifespan underground and feast exclusively on earthworms.
 They give birth only once in that lifespan to a litter of three or four pups.

 Opossums - Opossums are North American marsupials that are not dangerous, but they can build their dens in attics and garages.
-They can also eat pet chickens and other poultry, and can carry the rabies virus.
+They can eat pet chickens and other poultry, and can carry the rabies virus, so you need to be careful if one gets into your home.

 Lifecycle and diet: Female opossums birth litters of eight to 20 pups an average of three times per year.
-These scavengers eat almost anything, including cockroaches, slugs, poisonous snakes and overripe fruit - and they can kill up to 5,000 ticks in one season.
-They live about two years.
+These scavengers eat almost anything, including cockroaches, slugs, poisonous snakes and overripe fruit - and they can kill up to 5,000 ticks in one season, so these critters need to thrive and eat as much as they want to.
+They live for about two years.

 Pocket Gophers - Gophers are burrowing rodents that create intricate tunnel systems underground.
-While pocket gophers are actually good for the environment, they do create unsightly mounds in your yard and can be removed.
+While pocket gophers are actually good for the environment, they do create unsightly mounds in your yard, but can be removed.

 Rabbits - Bunnies are cute until they start eating all the vegetables and flowers you worked so hard to plant in your garden.
-Sometimes, fences are enough to keep them out.
-Other times, a professional is needed for safe removal.
+Sometimes, fences are enough to keep them out, but other times, a professional is needed for safe removal.

 Lifecycle and diet: In the wild, rabbits live about three years, but can survive up to 12 years in captivity.
 These herbivores give birth to litters of three to seven bunnies and can produce one litter a month during the spring season.